shixun404/cuSZHi_artifact/README.md

 </summary>

 - JHTDB
   - Though hosted on https://turbulence.pha.jhu.edu/ as open data, it requires a token to access the data, which prohibits us from automating the data preprocessing.
-Thus, we don't include JHTDB datafields for the artifacts.
+We can upload the data to a sharepoint if required.
-- Miranda, Nyx, QMCPack, S3D
+- CESM, Miranda, Nyx, QMCPack
   - hosted on https://sdrbench.github.io
 - RTM data are from proprietary simulations
   - which are not open to the public.